orphan-oss/launch4j-maven-plugin/README.md

 # Documentation

-Please check [this](src/main/resources/README.adoc) document for more detailed info on how to use the plugin
+Please check [this](src/main/resources/README.adoc) document for more detailed info on how to use the plugin.
+Please also check [Launch4j's Configuration file](http://launch4j.sourceforge.net/docs.html#Configuration_file) page.

 # Version Notes